Nutty

 Well, they use your credit score to see how reliable you are with money.
 If you’ve had trouble with money in the past, like struggling to pay other loans back, they’ll see this as a sign that you might struggle again.
 And they’ll often be less willing to lend to you as a result.

 Don’t worry.
-If your credit score’s not in great shape, this doesn’t necessarily mean you can’t get a mortgage.
+If your credit score isn't in great shape, this doesn’t necessarily mean you can’t get a mortgage.
 However, it might mean that you can borrow less or that you need a bigger deposit to persuade lenders to approve you for one.

 We’d always recommend using a mortgage broker to help you find the best mortgage for you.
-However, this is all the more important if you have a bad credit score, as they’ll be able to advise you on which lenders are most likely to approve you and they’ll also handle the application for you to make sure it’s as strong as possible.
+However, this is all the more important if you have a bad credit score, as they’ll be able to advise you on which lenders are most likely to approve you and they’ll also handle the application for you to make sure it’s as strong as possible (Tembo¹ specialise in mortgages for people with credit problems).

 Job